 Bar San Pancho

 A new fan favorite are the cinnamon-sugar nachos with house-made caramel from the Snack Stand.
 Burrito bowl options range from ground beef to achiote chicken.
 Be sure to try their Milanese de San Pancho, a fried-chicken torta.

 Sweet and savory fish tacos are the draw at The Cove.
 How could you say no to beer-battered fish tacos topped with pineapple slaw?

 Opt for a bacon-wrapped hot dog or build your own at The Dog House.
 Your options are almost never ending when it comes to toppings.
 From sweet pickled relish to peppers and slow-roasted pork and beans, The Dog House really has it all.

 Farmers' Market Stand

 In addition to just-picked fresh fare and warm house-made soups, Farmers' Market Stand offers craft beers and craft cocktails on draft.
-Try the crab sandwiches and Gruyere grilled cheese.

 Make sure you come to Oracle Park this season on an empty stomach.
 You don't want to pass this food up!